 - The MMU recommends that the ARR/FTR design be modified to ensure that the rights to all congestion revenues are assigned to load.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that all FTR auction revenue be distributed to ARR holders.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that FTR auction revenues not be used to buy counter flow FTRs for the purpose of improving FTR payout ratios.
-(Priority: High.
+Status: Not adopted.) - The MMU recommends that FTR auction revenues not be used to buy counter flow FTRs for the purpose of improving FTR payout ratios.5 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that all historical generation to load paths be eliminated as a basis for allocating ARRs.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that counter flow FTRs be eliminated.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR marketplace participants.
+Status: Not adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR market participants.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM eliminate geographic cross subsidies.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM implement a seasonal ARR and FTR allocation system to better represent outages.
 (Priority: Medium.
 First reported 2013.
+Status: Not adopted.)

+5 See PJM, "Manual 6: Financial Transmission Rights," Rev. 18 (June 1, 2017) at 55.

-Status: Not adopted.) - The MMU recommends that PJM apply the FTR forfeiture rule to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
+- The MMU recommends that PJM apply the FTR forfeiture rule to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.
-Pending before FERC.) - The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
+Status: Adopted.) - The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
 (Priority: Low.
 First reported 2011.
 Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models.
 (Priority: Low.
 First reported 2013.
-Status: Adopted partially, 14/15 planning period.)

-See "PJM Manual 6: Financial Transmission Rights," Rev. 17 (June 1, 2016) at 55.

-- The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
+Status: Not adopted.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
 (Priority: High.
 First reported 2013.
-Status: Adopted partially, 14/15 planning period.) - The MMU recommends that PJM report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
+Status: Adopted partially, 2014/2015 planning period.) - The MMU recommends that PJM report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
 (Priority: Low.
 First reported 2012.
-Status: Adopted 2016.)
+Status: Adopted 2016.) - The MMU recommends that Long Term FTRs be modified to include only a one year ahead FTR.
+(Priority: High.
+First reported 2017.
+Status: Not adopted.)